 The majestic Mt.
 Stapafell towers over the town adding to the dramatic landscape.

 Bardur Snaefellsas was the settler of Snaefellsnes.
-Half troll and half human he is said to protect the peninsula and the people there and many placenames in the area are inspired by his Saga.
+Half troll and half human he is said to protect the peninsula and the people there and many names in the area are inspired by his Saga.
 A large sculpture of Bardur by artist Ragnar Kjartansson stands by the beach.

 Near Arnarstapi you will also find many other interesting natural wonders like Raudfeldsgja, Dritvik, Bjarnarfoss and Londrangar.